A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Methods

 For spaxels within each radial bin, we shift them to the same radial velocity based on the Voronoi-binned stellar line-of-sight velocity measurements in MaNGA.
 The kinematic information extracted from each spaxel is often less precise due to the limited \snratio{}, especially in the outer region of the cube.
 However, MaNGA provides kinematic maps of all galaxies based on Voronoi bins, where a group of spaxels within a regularly shaped area are binned to reach the same \snratio{} threshold to ensure reliable radial velocity and velocity dispersion measurements (see the bottom-left panel of Figure \ref{fig:qa}).
-Based on these Voronoi-binned radial velocity maps, we shift the spaxels in each radial bin to the same rest-frame reference and average-stack them into a higher-\snratio{} spectrum for further analysis.
-And, using the bootstrap method within each bin, we estimate the statistical uncertainties of the stacked spectra.
-This procedure yields three stacked spectra, each accompanied by statistical error bars, for each galaxy.
+Based on these Voronoi-binned radial velocity maps, we shift the spaxels in each radial bin to the same rest-frame reference and integrate them into a higher-\snratio{} spectrum for further analysis.
+And, using the bootstrap method within each bin, we estimate the statistical uncertainties of the integrated spectra.
+This procedure yields three stacked spectra for each galaxy, each accompanied by statistical error bars.

-As residuals of telluric features are still prevalent in the reduced MaNGA spectra, it is necessary to identify and mask them properly.
-To achieve this, we Gaussian-smooth all stacked spectra to a standard velocity resolution of $500\ \rm km/s$, which is much higher than the stellar velocity dispersions of the massive ETGs in our sample.
-Subtracting the highly smoothed spectrum from the original one, we enhance the contrast of the sharp residual features.
+As telluric residuals remain prevalent in the reduced MaNGA spectra, it is necessary to identify and mask them correctly.
+To achieve this, we Gaussian-smooth all integrated spectra to a standard velocity resolution of $500\ \rm km/s$, which is much higher than the stellar velocity dispersions of the massive ETGs in our sample.
+Subtracting the highly smoothed spectrum from the original spectrum enhances the contrast of the sharp residual features.
 First, on the residual spectra, we mask any 1-$\sigma$ outlier data point within $3$\r{A} of the strong telluric lines identified in \citet{NollAAP2014}.
 We also mask out any 10-$\sigma$ outlier from the residual spectra, regardless of whether it is close to a known telluric feature.